 Some ideal credit cards for your upcoming trip include:

 Chase Sapphire Preferred.
 Chase recently upgraded the Preferred version of their Sapphire rewards credit card by eliminating foreign transaction fees.
-You'll earn bonus points in Chase's Ultimate Rewards program that you can redeem when you get home, plus you'll enjoy special rewards throughout the year.
+You'll earn bonus points in Chase's Ultimate Rewards program that you can redeem when you get home, plus you'll enjoy special perks throughout the year.

 LANPass Visa Signature from US Bank.
 Chilean airline LAN operates some of the most popular flights in South America.
 If you're flying LAN to or from your destination, this airline credit card from US Bank can score you some bonus flight upgrades and frequent flier miles.
 It doesn't waive foreign transaction fees, but you might earn more from cashing in your rewards than you'll pay for currency conversion during your stay.